fpgaprince/rtd/docs/source/advance.rst

 *   Increases latency
 *   Increases area

+Sometimes there are several logic levels between a source FF and a dest FF. adding a register between these two FF can split up the logic level between the original FF.
+Say it was 4 logic level between FF1 and FF2.
+Adding a pipe register FF3 between 1 and 2, you can split it to 2 logic level.
+2 between FF1 and FF3 and 2 between FF3 and FF2.
+You can further pipe this.

+By adding registers or flip flop to break up the combinatorial logic, we reduce the critical path or data path, such that we can lower the period between registers, in other words, increase the overall frequency.

+Bc we add more registers/FF in the datapath, we add more clk to q. overall, this increases latency. you have to be aware of the added latency and how it affects the overall latency. what are the requirements and limits.

 Clock Domain Crossing
 =======================
     What is a clock domain.
 A domain is basically what clock all the registers or set of registers/components/modules are clocked with.